-The chassis of the TZ series modules are sealed with one (1) tamper-evident seal, applied during manufacturing.
-The chassis of the rest of the modules are sealed with two (2) tamper-evident seals, applied during manufacturing.
+The chassis of all the modules are sealed with one (1) or two (2) tamper-evident seals, applied during manufacturing.
 The physical security of the module is intact if there is no evidence of tampering with the seal.
-The locations of the tamper-evident seals are indicated by the red rectangles below in Figures 14-22.
+The locations of the tamper-evident seals are indicated by the red rectangles below in Figures 15 - 21.
 The Cryptographic Officer shall inspect the tamper seals for signs of tamper evidence once every six months.
 If evidence of tamper is found, the Cryptographic Officer is requested to follow their internal IT policies which may include either replacing the unit or resetting the unit to factory defaults.
 For further instructions on resetting to factory defaults, please review SonicWALL guidance documentation.